broccolini/designertocoder.github.com/_posts/2011-07-01-parallaxing-parallax-on-ios.markdown

 parallax (which would give it more of a realistic feel), and there's oodles of accelerometers in Android phones and in laptops, too.
-If you're looking for a fun hack day, you might want to build in support for those devices (or create a library abstraction for movement in JavaScript!) and send us a pull request!
+If you're looking for a fun hack day, you might want to build in support for those devices (or create a library abstraction for movement in JavaScript!) and send us a pull request.